COVID-19 Update: July 2021

 The office is open from 9:00 a.m. – 4:30 p.m.
 Monday to Friday for staff, clients, and volunteers.
 Please book an appointment with staff should you wish to meet in person as drop-in services are not currently available.
 Please sign-in upon entry, and sanitize your hands.
 The use of facemasks are not mandatory in the office, however encouraged.

 CSC-SCC Visiting Guidelines (P2P & FCRP)

 CSC-SCC has suspended it’s in-person volunteer activities.
 As individuals are not able to enter the institution, volunteers are encouraged to write letters to the inmates and patients they are supporting.
 Please contact the office for more information regarding letter writing protocol and to receive letter writing supplies.

-Effective November 16, 2020 in-person circles have been suspended.
-Circles are encouraged to meet virtually via tele-conference, video-conference, and group messaging.
+Effective July 2021 in-person circles may resume.
+Circles must take place in large, outdoor, spaces; circle members must abide by physical distancing protocols, maintaining a distance of two meters between one another; circles must consist of core members and volunteers only – no guests are welcome at this time; the use of facemasks is recommended and highly encouraged.
+Circles that are not comfortable meeting in person are encouraged to meet virtually via tele-conference, video-conference, and group messaging.
 Please contact the office should a circle participant require support accessing technology in order to participate in virtual CoSA activities.

 Please note: these guidelines are ever-evolving as the province of Saskatchewan continues to respond to the risk COVID-19 presents in our communities.